D-Daria/SQL-Bootcamp/README.md

 DWH, ETL process, data with anomalies.

+ex00

 	The task is to write a SQL statement that returns the total volume (sum of all money) of transactions from user balance aggregated by user and balance type.

+ex01

+	The task is to write a SQL statement that returns all Users, all Balance transactions (not including currencies that do not have a key in the Currency table) with currency name and calculated value of currency in USD for the nearest day.